 The Council of Governors does not undertake the operational management of the Trust; rather they provide a vital link to the wider community, liaise with the Board of Directors and collectively hold them to account for the performance of the Trust.
 They are responsible for regularly feeding back information about the Trust, its vision and its performance to the constituencies and stakeholder organisations that elected and/or nominated them.

-We have 18 elected and seven nominated Governors on the Council:
+We have 18 elected and six nominated Governors on the Council:

 - Staff Governors are elected by staff